Scalable Dendritic Modeling Advances Expressive and Robust Deep Spiking Neural Networks: Methods

+In the Fashion-MNIST noise robustness experiment, we add Gaussian noise with amplitude $0, 0.05, 0.10, \dots, 0.50$ on the test set of Fashion-MNIST ($11$ noise levels).
+A model is first trained on the clean training set, and then evaluated on test sets with all noise levels.
+The network architecture and hyperparameter settings follow those used for Fashion-MNIST classification (Subsection \textit{Details of classification experiments}).
+Accuracies on noisy test sets are used for evaluation.

+CIFAR-100-C \cite{hendrycks2019benchmarking} is a corruption robustness benchmark based on CIFAR-100 \cite{krizhevsky2009cifar} containing test samples with $N_c=19$ types of corruptions, each with $N_s=5$ levels of severity (Figure~\ref{fig:ml-robustness}(b), left).
+Each sample is an RGB image of size $32\times 32$, and there are $100$ classes.
+We first train a MS-ResNet18 \cite{hu2024msresnet} (with LIF or DendSN) on the clean CIFAR-100 training set, where random cropping, random horizontal flipping, AutoAugment \cite{cubuk2019autoaugment}, Cutout \cite{devries2017cutout} and normalization are applied to augment training data.
+DendSN replacement is not applied to the first two residual blocks, which empirically leads to better results.
+The trained model is then frozen and evaluated on the $N_c\times N_s$ corrupted test sets.
+We use the relative mean corruption error (rmCE) \cite{hendrycks2019benchmarking} as the evaluation metric

-where $f$ is the model of interest, $acc_{s,c}^f$ is the accuracy of $f$ on the test set with corruption type $c$ and severity $s$, $acc_{\mathrm{clean}}^f$ is the accuracy of $f$ on the clean test set, and $\mathrm{point}$ refers to the point SNN.
-For hyperparameter settings, see Table \ref{suptab:hyperparameters}.
+where $f$ is the model of interest, $\mathrm{acc}_{s,c}^f$ is the accuracy of $f$ on the test set with corruption type $c$ and severity $s$, $\mathrm{acc}_{\mathrm{clean}}^f$ is the accuracy of $f$ on the clean test set, and $f_b$ refers to baseline model (\ie LIF-based SNN).
+For hyperparameters, see Table \ref{suptab:hyperparameters}.

+To examine how DendSN enhances network robustness against input noise, we quantify the deviation of neuronal responses by measuring the mean squared distance between somatic potentials obtained from clean and noisy inputs.
+Let $\textbf{V}^{s,l}_{\epsilon} \in \mathbb{R}^{T \times D}$ denote the sequence of somatic potentials in layer $l$ under a noise level $\epsilon$, where $T$ and $D$ are the number of time steps and neurons.
+The mean squared potential distance is defined as

+where $\textbf{V}^{s,l}_{\text{clean}}$ represents the corresponding potentials under clean inputs.
+In other words, $d^l_\epsilon$ is the mean squared error between the somatic potential sequences under clean and noisy inputs.
+Smaller values of $d^l_\epsilon$ indicate that the internal representations are more stable and thus more resilient to noise corruption.